marciomonzon/publish-subscribe-rabbitmq/README.md

 # Publish / Subscribe Application Example
 Event Oriented Arch with ASP.NET and Rabbit MQ. <br>
-I've followed the article in the references section to implement this example.
+I've followed the article in the references section to implement this example. <br>
+This example was made for learning purpose.
+Should not be used for production environment.

 ## Stack
 - ASP.NET Core 8;